deinsoftware/dotfiles/README.md

 ### Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [Arrow Function Snippets](https://github.com/deinsoftware/zsh-dev-toolkit/tags) on GitHub.
+For the versions available, see the [ZSH Dev Toolkit](https://github.com/deinsoftware/zsh-dev-toolkit/tags) on GitHub.

 ### Authors